venpopov/bmm/README.md

 3.  the model that should be fit

-You can get more detailed information on the models implemented in bmm by invoking the documentation of each model typing `?bmmmodel` into your console.
+You can get more detailed information on the models implemented in bmm by invoking the documentation of each model typing `?bmmodel` into your console.
 For example, calling the information on the full version of the Interference Measurement Model would look like this: